COP 29 High-Level Launch of the Baku Dialogue on Water for Climate Action

 As an introduction to the roundtable on the Baku Dialogue, Rocky Dawuni, UNEP Goodwill Ambassador for Africa, in a video, stressed that “water balance is tipping in the wrong direction.”
 He urged for: the government and private sector to act with more urgency; countries to integrate water and its ecosystem services into national policies; and Member States to include the water agenda across all climate COPs.

 Steffi Lemke, Federal Minister for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, Germany, emphasized that “water is the messenger of the climate crisis” noting that the impact of climate change is mostly felt through water.
-He commended the Baku Dialogue for enabling discussions and implementation to “go hand in hand” with the work of the new UN Special Envoy for Water.
+She commended the Baku Dialogue for enabling discussions and implementation to “go hand in hand” with the work of the new UN Special Envoy for Water.

-Mary Creagh, Department for Environment, Food and Rural Affairs, UK, shared ways the UK prioritized water in its climate agenda, which includes launching the Just Transitions for Water Security Programme to provide technical assistance to vulnerable countries so they can better manage water resources.
+Mary Creagh, Department for Environment, Food and Rural Affairs, UK, shared ways the UK prioritized water in its climate agenda, which includes launching the Just Transition for Water Security Programme to provide technical assistance to vulnerable countries so they can better manage water resources.

 As part of the work of the US on integrating water in climate strategies, Laura Daniel-Davis, Acting Deputy Secretary, Department of the Interior, US, noted that the US launched its 2022-2027 Global Water Strategy, which operationalizes the White House Global Water Security Action Plan.